getsentry/sentry.engineering/data/blog/how-we-fixed-incorrect-codecov-bundle-size-reporting.md

 authors: ['nicholasdeschenes']
 ---

-## What is bundle analysis?
+## What is Bundle Analysis?

 Bundle analysis is a new product offering from Codecov.
 This product consists of a set of bundler plugins that users can choose from for their specific bundler or meta-framework.
 Once a plugin is installed and configured in the respective configuration file, the plugins will run when the application is being bundled.
 During the bundling process the plugins will collect and organize the assets, chunks, and modules for your bundle into a stats file and upload these stats to Codecov.
 With these stats we enable developers to gain insights into their JavaScript bundles, such as overall bundle size, problematic assets, etc. Bundle analysis relies heavily on your Git workflows similar to any other Codecov product.
 We closely replicate your Git tree to give you insights at major points in the development lifecycle such as commits and pull requests.

-## How Codecov follows along with your Git flows
+## How Codecov Follows Along with your Git Flows

 To replicate your Git tree when bundle reports are uploaded to Codecov they are sent along with the corresponding commit SHA so we can create the commit and grab more details about it from GitHub such as the parent commit, the author, commit message, etc. Typically we end up creating commits in Codecov after users have opened a PR and ran their CI.
 Which at the same time as opening your pull request Codecov receives a webhook from GitHub and will create a pull request entry in our database storing the relevant information such as the base and head commit SHAs.